Mukarillo/IBM-CognitiveReader/README.md

 ### Translating the article

-With any article opened, lcick the Chat Button at the upper corner and use the microphone or write to request for a translation.
+With any article opened, click the Chat Button at the upper corner and use the microphone or write to request for a translation.
 The supported languages are:
 ```
 English
 French